 Excel Class specializes in Excel training.
 We offer beginner, advanced, and VBA Excel training.
 Our comprehensive Excel training curriculum can be taught in our New York facility conveniently located near Penn Station.
-We also offer affordable on-site training corporate training.
+We also offer affordable on-site corporate training.
 Having taught at most adult computer schools in New York City Mr. Harris found their methodology lacked practical hands-on practice.
-Glenn spent several years writing self assessment testing programs to help students better learn to internalize topics taught during class.
+Glenn spent several years writing self assessment test programs to help students better learn to internalize topics taught during class.
 No other course offers Glenn’s methodology, which teaches the ‘Microsoft’ approach and then shows the shortcomings in what was taught and how to overcome those limitations.

 Excel Class is led by Glenn Harris.
-Glenn has taught classes for over twenty years.
-In those twenty years he has taught at Excel Class for the past ten years.
+Glenn has taught classes for over twenty five years.
+In those 25 years he has taught at Excel Class for the past ten years.
 Prior to founding Excel Class Glenn taught at NYIM (no longer in business, now known as CareerCenter) TIA, Pace, and NetCom Learning among others.
 For those old enough to remember, he began teaching with CompuLearn in 1998.
 Over the course of teaching many years, Glenn has earned the Certified Technical Trainer designation, the Microsoft Certified Trainer designation, and a long list of Adobe certifications that include the Master Print Instructor and Master Web Instructor designation.
 Mr. Harris has a passion for sharing his knowledge with students and enjoys the challenges teaching presents.

 Prior to teaching desktop applications, Glenn worked in investment banking for fifteen years, moving from a role of Associate to Quantitative Market Strategist.
 His banking career began at Citibank, continued at Bear Stearns, BancAmerica, Societe Generale, and Goldman Sachs.
 Prior to investment banking, Glenn sold computers and software at ComputerLand (for those of you old enough to remember, the equivalent of today’s Best Buy).